ADCCOMMNG/Example-Programs/README.md

 # ADC-PLC-Example-Program's
 Find inspiration in what others have done with ST products.
 Share your projects with the community!

-Here is the process for submitting your Device Profiles, or changes to existing Profiles:
+Here is the process for submitting your program example or changes to existing programs:

 1.)
 Clone the repository.
 2.)
 Browse to the Customer Profiles directory and create folder with your company name.